xrdocs/8000/_blogs/cisco-8608-architecture.md

 The key chassis components and their overview is captured in the table below:

 ![new_key.png]({{site.baseurl}}/images/new_key.png){: .align-center}
-Table 2.
-Cisco 8608 PID and description
+Table 1.
+Cisco 8608 key components
 {: .text-center}

 ## Platform Description